-- You can get up to $5,000 for your pregnancy or adoption if you withdrawal within 1 year of giving birth or adopting.
+- You can get up to $5,000 for your pregnancy or adoption if you withdraw within one year of giving birth or adopting.

-A Roth IRA conversion allows IRA owners to convert their traditional IRAs into Roth IRA accounts.
-This allows investors to:
+A Roth IRA conversion, also known as the Backdoor Roth IRA, allows IRA owners to convert their traditional IRAs into Roth IRA accounts.
+This provision allows investors to:

 - Pay the ordinary income tax now on their tax-deferred savings, and earn interest tax-free going forward.